 Additional costs were incurred from contractual penalties whenever time on wing requirements were not met.

-A previous Master Project Plan, based on benchmarking to similar programmes, overran by 24 months, and ended with limited understanding of the overall programme impact.
+A previous Master Project Plan, based on benchmarking to similar programmes, overran by 24 months and ended with a limited understanding of the overall programme impact.